 In this example hopper is not perform a payout.
 During last payout the hopper was power off while paying.
-Should have paid 10 coins, but only 7 was really paid.
+It had to pay 10 coin, but only 7 was really paid.
 Three remained.

 Another example of message packets for Hopper (address 3) is